status-im/specs/docs/stable/8-eips.md

 ## Introduction

 Status should follow all standards as possible.
-Whenever a feature is needed, it should be first checked if there is a standard for that, if not, Status should propose a standard.
+Whenever the Status app needs a feature, it should be first checked if there is a standard for that, if not, Status should propose a standard.

 ### Support table